 People who are generally healthy and who are seeking an unmedicated natural birth in the home or birth center setting.

 VCM partners with Quest Diagnostics and Legacy Laboratory for lab services.
-For ultrasounds, we can send a referral to Legacy Imaging, Peace Health South West or Vancouver Radiology for diagnostic imaging.
+For ultrasounds, we can send a referral to Legacy Imaging or Peace Health South West for diagnostic imaging.

 If you can make a baby in the space, you can have a baby in the space.
 We require that there is electricity, running water, the space is sanitary and that there is a heat source in the winter.